 Public Records Requests

-Making your request as exact as possible including names, dates, and specific search terms will help expedite fulfilling your request.
+• Provide details when making your request.
+This will help us respond to your request more effectively.
 Please allow additional time to review/redact very large requests.
 Excessively large requests will be provided in batches as they are completed.

 Submit a Public Records Request